Jia7777777/Java_project_1/README.md

 ### User Stories
 - As a user, I want to be able to add a course to university course list.
 - As a user, I want to be able to view the list of courses in university course list.
-- As a user, I want to be able to check course name of one course.
+- As a user, I want to be able to check the number of courses in university course list.
-- As a user, I want to be able to check course time of one course.
+- As a user, I want to be able to remove a course from university course list.